henneberrye/henneberrye/README.md

 - 👋 Hi, I’m Eugene Henneberry.
-- I'm a Computer Science Major.
+- I recently finished my BS in Computer Science a Lewis University.
 - I work for a class 1 Railroad.
-- I'm looking to transition into cyber security.
+- I'm looking to transition into It/Cybersecurity.
-- 👀 I’m interested in Security
+- 👀 I’m interested in networking, security, and technology.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently studying for the network+ certification.
 - 📫 How to reach me henneberrye@gmail.com or eugenethenneberry@lewisu.edu

 <!---